 Implement your own segment parameters

-This guide will use code samples to add a "Day of week" segment parameter where you can select a single day of the week.
-If a pageview happens on that day the segment parameter will be satisfied.
+This guide uses code samples to add a "Day of week" segment parameter where you can select a single day of the week.
+If a pageview happens on that day, the segment parameter is satisfied.

-Your custom segment parameter must be defined in C# for the Umbraco Engage to use it.
-In code, we refer to a segment parameter as a segment rule.
+Your custom segment parameter needs to be defined in C# for Engage to use it.
+In code, a segment parameter is referred to as a "segment rule".

 You will have to implement the following interfaces for a new custom parameter: